-The focus of this Meetup group is to provide free monthly community data events, leading towards the Data Science Festival.
+The focus of this Meetup group is to provide free monthly community data events.

 • Data engineers, analysts, scientists, and other practitioners